balzack/databag/README.md

 ## Project Vision

-Imagine an internet where the services prioritized creating value over collecting data.
+Imagine an internet where the major services prioritized creating value over collecting data.
 Currently, these services exist primarily to subject us to advertisement.
 Triggering our fears drives engagement, fueling their revenue engine to our detriment.
 On top of this, these services make us more susceptible to surveillance and censorship.

 It doesn't have to be this way.
 A data model in which we host and are responsible for our data would force internet services to prioritize their actual value, all while protecting us from surveillance and censorship.
 There is hope in the growing self-hosting community, and for it to be truly transformational, it will need to reach the average non-technical person.